 The reason those buttons are there is because Drools can be useful for specific purposes.
 For more detail on Drools I recommend this paper by Martin O’Connor and Amar Das.
 However for the average user Pellet is a better choice.

-There are three reasons Pellet is usually preferable to Drools.
+There are two reasons Pellet is usually preferable to Drools.

 Because Pellet fires SWRL rules as part of the reasoner, any inference caused by a rule will be highlighted in yellow (just as any other inference).
 Also, just like any other reasoner inference, it will have a "?" next to it so that the user can click on the "?" and get an explanation of which rule(s) or other axioms caused that inference.
 These capabilities are lost when one uses Drools.
 Drools asserts new information into the ontology as axioms which to Protégé look the same as other user defined axioms.
 Hence the fact that an axiom was inferred by a rule rather than stated by the user is lost as is the ability to understand what specific rules caused the inference.

 Drools is a kind of theorem prover and like most such engines it keeps churning away inferences until it can't churn anymore.
 This can result in a lot of redundant information being added to your ontology.
 For example, suppose you define a simple class hierarchy where Mammal is a subclass of Animal and Dog is a subclass of Mammal.
 The reasoner will infer that Dog is a subclass of Animal because the subclass relation is transitive.
 However, the Protégé UI won't show this information because it is redundant.
 However, suppose you run your SWRL rules using the Drools buttons.
 Drools will churn away making every inference it can including that Dog is a subclass of Animal.
 After running Drools you will have this redundant information added to your ontology because to Protégé it looks as if you have specifically stated that subclass information and Protégé shows all user declared information even if as in this case it is redundant.